 Want to pass as a native speaker in a foreign language?
 The true test — even more important than the size of your vocabulary or complexity of the sentences you weave — is your accent.
 While the early days of language learning is usually about vocabulary and grammar, it’s good to figure out ways to improve your accent early on before you build bad habits.

-If you think the accent of another language is tricky and impossible to get right, you might just be using the wrong method.
+If you think the accent of another language is impossible to get right, you might just be using the wrong method.
 We admit that they are tricky — but not impossible!
 Here are some practical tips to improve your accent in another language, no matter which language you’re learning.

 Getting familiar with the phonetic alphabet will help you identify new sounds and provide you with some markers to navigate the language you’re learning.
 Familiarity with a language’s phonemes helps you recognize sounds that your ear isn’t “tuned to” natively.
 Once you can recognize these sounds, you’ll start noticing them way more often when speaking and listening in your new language.

 By becoming aware of the range of sounds that exist in the language you’re learning, you’ll learn how to differentiate sounds that seem similar to the untrained ear, and it will make spelling easier.
 This can be especially helpful if you are learning primarily by reading and writing.